schmeter/music/docs/presentation.md

 #### Task: Player interface

-To have a player for the files in the browser, we need to provide an interface.
+To have a player for the files in the browser, I need to provide an interface.

 Audio tag:
 - Use 1 audio element.